 - (A) All member communications with the public shall be based on principles of fair dealing and good faith, must be fair and balanced, and [should] must provide a sound basis for evaluating the facts in regard to any particular security [or securities] or type of security, industry [discussed], or service [offered].
 No member may omit any material fact or qualification [may be omitted] if the omission, in the light of the context of the material presented, would cause the communications to be misleading. - (B) [Exaggerated, unwarranted or misleading statements or claims are prohibited in all public communications of members.
 In preparing such communications, members must bear in mind that inherent in investment are the risks of fluctuating prices and the uncertainty of dividends, rates of return and yield, and no] No member may make any false, exaggerated, unwarranted or misleading statement or claim in any communication with the public.
-No member [shall, directly or indirectly,] may publish, circulate or distribute any public communication that the member knows or has reason to know contains any untrue statement of a material fact or is otherwise false or misleading. - [(C) When sponsoring or participating in a seminar, forum, radio or television interview, or when otherwise engaged in public appearances or speaking activities which may not constitute advertisements, members and persons associated with members shall nevertheless follow the standards of paragraphs (d) and (f) of this Rule.] - [(D) In judging whether a communication or a particular element of a communication may be misleading, several factors should be considered, including but not limited to:] - [(i) the overall context in which the statement or statements are made.
+No member [shall, directly or indirectly,] may publish, circulate or distribute any public communication that the member knows or has reason to know contains any untrue statement of a material fact or is otherwise false or misleading.

+- [(C) When sponsoring or participating in a seminar, forum, radio or television interview, or when otherwise engaged in public appearances or speaking activities which may not constitute advertisements, members and persons associated with members shall nevertheless follow the standards of paragraphs (d) and (f) of this Rule.] - [(D) In judging whether a communication or a particular element of a communication may be misleading, several factors should be considered, including but not limited to:] - [(i) the overall context in which the statement or statements are made.
 A statement made in one context may be misleading even though such a statement could be appropriate in another context.
-An essential test in this regard is the balance of treatment of risks and potential benefits.]

-- [(ii) the audience to which the communication is directed.
+An essential test in this regard is the balance of treatment of risks and potential benefits.] - [(ii) the audience to which the communication is directed.

 Different levels of explanation or detail may be necessary depending on the audience to which a communication is directed, and the ability of the member given the nature of the media used, to restrict the audience appropriately.
-If the statements made in a communication would be applicable only to a limited audience, or if additional information might be necessary for other audiences, it should be kept in mind that it is not always possible to restrict the readership of a particular communication.] - [(iii) the overall clarity of the communication.
+If the statements made in a communication would be applicable only to a limited audience, or if additional information might be necessary for other audiences, it should be kept in mind that it is not always possible to restrict the readership of a particular communication.]

+- [(iii) the overall clarity of the communication.
 A statement or disclosure made in an unclear manner can result in a lack of understanding of the statement, or in a serious misunderstanding.
 A complex or overly technical explanation may be more confusing than too little information.
 Likewise material disclosure relegated to legends or footnotes may not enhance the reader's understanding of the communication.] - (C) Information may be placed in a legend or footnote only in the event that such placement would not inhibit an investor's understanding of the communication. - (D) Communications with the public may not predict or project performance, imply that past performance will recur or make any exaggerated or unwarranted claim, opinion or forecast.
-A hypothetical illustration of mathematical principles is permitted, provided that it does not predict or project the performance of an investment or investment strategy.
-This paragraph (d)(1)(D) shall not apply to a statement in an independently prepared reprint that represents the opinion of the article's author concerning the prospects for a member's business, products or services. - (E) If any testimonial in a communication with the public concerns a technical aspect of investing, the person making the testimonial must have the knowledge and experience to form a valid opinion.

-(2) [Specific] Standards Applicable to Advertisements and Sales
+A hypothetical illustration of mathematical principles is permitted, provided that it does not predict or project the performance of an investment or investment strategy. - (E) If any testimonial in a communication with the public concerns a technical aspect of investing, the person making the testimonial must have the knowledge and experience to form a valid opinion. - (2) [Specific] Standards Applicable to Advertisements and Sales Literature [In addition to the foregoing general standards, the following specific standards apply:]